What is Lattice Degeneration?

 How to Treat Lattice Degeneration?

 Since lattice degeneration doesn’t usually progress and rarely leads to retinal tears, treatment is generally not needed.
-Patients with lattice degeneration should still get regular monitoring with dilated fundus exams.
-In some circumstances, your eye doctor may recommend getting a preventative laser therapy to help strengthen the peripheral retina in the areas where it has become weak.
+Patients with lattice degeneration should still get regular monitoring and imaging tests with dilated fundus examination with our retina specialists.
+In some circumstances, your eye doctor may recommend getting preventative laser treatment to help with preventing retinal detachment.

-If a retinal tear or detachment occurs, you will need to speak with your eye doctor about treatment.
+If a retinal tear or detachment or retinal thinning occurs, you will need to speak with your eye doctor about treatment.

 Schedule a Consultation

 If you have lattice degeneration or any symptoms of an advanced stage of this eye condition, meet with an eye care provider at Boston Vision.
 We will help to remedy these symptoms for you and prevent any further damage.
-To schedule your appointment, book online with us or email us at help@bostonvision.com to get started.
+To schedule your appointment, book online with us to get started.